 Slam poetry began in Chicago’s speakeasy scene at the Green Mill lounge, by Marc Kelly Smith in the year 1986.
 The poetry slam and the accompanying “competition” was a catalyst for modern performance poetry – a major force in stirring the minds of students, scholars and everyday folks.
 While it seems simple, the act of putting equal emphasis on both the performance and content of a poem began a new, interactive art form that has since spread around the world and has even been called the most important literary movement of the last 100 years.

-Poets with Class’s teaching and touring artists boasts some of Chicago’s most accomplished writers and performers, all of whom have extensive backgrounds in theater, poetry, and education.
+Poets with Class’ teaching and touring artist roster boasts some of Chicago’s most accomplished writers and performers, all of whom have extensive backgrounds in theater, poetry, and education.

-The Poetry Center of Chicago is an independent not-for-profit, 501c3 arts organization founded in 1974.
+The Chicago Poetry Center is an independent not-for-profit, 501c3 arts organization founded in 1974.